-For the past six years, Marelli has opened the doors of his studio to train photographers in the lost lessons of classical art.
+For the past eight years, Marelli has opened the doors of his studio to train photographers in the lost lessons of classical art.
 Throughout the year he hosts international photography workshops in Europe and Asia for small groups.
 One-on-one programs are offered for those who prefer personalized instruction.
 He wanted to make his teachings available online to a larger audience because he knows that everyone can become a better photographer – you can read his ‘Tips + Techniques’ (updated weekly), take his Udemy courses, and watch one of his video lectures and interviews.

 Cultural photography looks at the relationships between a culture’s beliefs, traditions, practices, population, history, location, and the ways in which those influences are visually expressed.

 The subject matter of cultural photography is the visual expression of culture and can include: people, architecture, objects, tools, and ceremonies of both daily life and high practices.
 It looks at each culture and its visual expression individually, without making a comparative study.

 The methodology applied to cultural photography is a combination of field work (both observational and experiential), off site research, and shared practice between the photographer and the culture being photographed.
 In order for cultural photography to function, it requires that the individual photographer has a working knowledge gained through hands on experience, apprenticeship, or professional practice in the arena they are covering.